 In general, orthodontic care costs more on the coasts and less in the middle of the country.
 The northeast is particularly expensive, while southern states like Alabama and Mississippi boast some of the nation’s lowest costs.
 Taxes can also play a role.
 The state will add sales tax to your total braces cost, and higher corporate taxes might cause your orthodontist to accommodate by raising prices.

-Southern states have the nation’s lowest orthodontic costs, and Arkansas is no exception.
-On top of that, Arkansas’ statewide cost of living is one of the lowest in the country, so you’ll probably pay less for braces here than you would in most other states.
+Southern states have some of the nation’s lowest orthodontic costs, and Arkansas has a wide range of braces prices.
+However, Arkansas’ statewide cost of living is one of the lowest in the country, so you might pay less for braces here than you would in other states.

 Arkansas has some pretty inexpensive neighbors too.
 Mississippi consistently ranks among the states with the lowest dental and orthodontic costs, so if you live near Arkansas’ eastern border, you might consider popping across state lines in search of lower prices.
 That said, the cost of living in Mississippi is slightly higher than in Arkansas, so it might even out.
 And remember, braces require regular office visits, so don’t venture out farther than you’d be willing to drive every month or so.

 Taxes play a role in your bottom-line cost too.
-Arkansas’ 6.5% sales tax will contribute to your final cost, and its 6.5% corporate income tax can affect it indirectly by adding to your orthodontist’s operating expenses.
+Arkansas’ 6.5% sales tax will contribute to your final cost, and its highest corporate income tax (5.3%) can affect it indirectly by adding to your orthodontist’s operating expenses.
 Fortunately, these rates are pretty average compared to other states.

 Urban, Suburban, or Rural?